 What Sensative supplies

-At VA SYD, a team tasked with finding new solutions to the company’s challenges was funded some time back.
-While the team has been looking at modern technological solutions that can fit their needs, they have come to view IoT solutions as interesting implementations to get informed about their issues and get opportunities to solve them
+At VA SYD, a team tasked with finding new solutions to the company’s challenges has been formed.
+As the team has been looking at modern technological solutions that can fit their needs, they have come to view IoT solutions as promising implementations to gather data on their issues and find opportunities to solve these.

 VA SYD needs